overlinden/DupFind/README.md

                                        This directory is the base directory for the indexing and cleanup process
     Indexing:
         -> build_index               : Build a new index or update an existing index in the current directory
-        -> calc_hashes [num_threads] : Optionally extend the previously generated index with hash information of each file
+        -> calc_hashes               : Optionally extend the previously generated index with hash information of each file
                                        The calculation time depends on the CPU/IO performance and the number/sizes of the indexed files.
     Searching: